 Browser-based errors are often rare, and when they pop up, you can quickly determine the cause.
 For example, 404 errors, 502 bad gateway errors, and more all have specific fixes or causes.
 The PR_END_OF_FILE_ERROR isn’t one you’ll see on a regular basis, but it’s frustrating when you do, and it’ll need your immediate attention.

 If you’re a Safari or Chromium-variant user, this error won’t affect you.
 It’s a Firefox-only issue that has a few different fixes.
 There’s no deep technical knowledge required, though, and you’ll have all of the tools and skills you need to resolve the error.

-Check out our video guide to fixing the ‘PR_END_OF_FILE_ERROR’ Secure Connection Error:
+Check out our video guide to fixing the PR_END_OF_FILE_ERROR:

-Before we go into what the PR_END_OF_FILE_ERROR is, we have to talk about “cipher suites.”
+To go a little deeper into the details of this definition, we have to talk about “cipher suites.”
 This can get complex, but in a broad sense, it’s a list of instructions to help secure and authenticate a network connection over an encrypted protocol.

 If a connection uses Secure Sockets Layers (SSL) or Transport Layer Security (TLS), the browser will look to connect by running down the list of cipher suites.
 Once it finds a match, the connection is made, and the user can continue.
 If not, you’ll get a secure connection error.

 In a nutshell, the error tells you that the browser has run through its list of cipher suites and doesn’t have a match.
 In a literal sense, it has reached the end of the cipher suite file and returned nothing.